 HDUV SURVEY LAYOUT:

 The HDUV survey is designed to efficiently cover most of the CANDELS-DEEP region with F275W and F336W imaging while building on existing data.
-The GOODS-South region (left panel) contains the very deep UVUDF imaging by Teplitz et al, and the HDUV survey will get 5 pointings built around that.
+The GOODS-South region (left panel) contains the very deep UVUDF imaging by Teplitz et al, and the HDUV survey got 5 pointings built around that.
 In GOODS-North (right panel), CANDELS obtained previous F275W data (pink outline) which were taken during the bright part of CVZ orbits.
-The HDUV builds on these exposures by adding 4 orbits of additional F275W data as well as 8 orbits of F336W imaging over 8 pointings.
+The HDUV built on these exposures by adding 4 orbits of additional F275W data as well as 8 orbits of F336W imaging over 8 pointings.

 For more information please consult the survey paper: Oesch et al. (2018), ApJS